fybrik/fybrik/docs/IsolationNetworkPolicies.md

 ## Challenge

-When we talk about Fybrik data plane isolation, we are talking about connectivity between a user workload, which is out of Fybrik scope, and Fybrik modules, which can be developed by third parties.
+When we talk about Fybrik data plane isolation, we are talking about connectivity between a user workload, which is out of Fybrik control, and Fybrik modules, which can be developed by third parties.
 Therefore, in this document (and in its extensions) we provide our recommendations how to protect data plane access and possible solutions.
 Responsibility of the data plane isolation is shared between Fybrik core, Fybrik users, module developers and probably IT teams.

-- Fybrik users should provide all relevant information about possible workload locations to Fybrik, correctly configure their workloads.
-For example, to set labels on the workload and inform Fybrik about the labels and namespace where the workload runs.
+- Fybrik users should provide Fybrik with the information about possible workload locations and configure their workloads.
+For example, to set labels on the workload pods and inform Fybrik about the labels and namespace where the workload runs.

-- Depends on the isolation method, Fybrik should propagate all relevant information to the deployed modules, and/or correctly configure a chosen protection mechanism, e.g. Network Policies..
+- Depending on the isolation method, Fybrik should propagate all the relevant information to the deployed modules, and/or correctly configure a chosen protection mechanism, e.g. Network Policies..

-- Module developers should allow to protect the module instances.
+- Module developers should allow protection of the module instances.
 For example, to allow TLS support

-- In some complicated cases, IT teams interfere can be required, e.g. to configure external access points, firewalls and so on.
+- In some complicated cases, IT teams intervention can be required, e.g. to configure external access points, firewalls and so on.

 ## Requirements

 - Only predefined users/workloads should be able to access the data plane.
-- If a data plane consist of a module chain we should prevent authorized access to the intermediate modules too.
+- If a data plane consist of a module chain we should prevent unauthorized access to the intermediate modules too.
 - Modules should not be able to "illegally" communicate with modules outside of the defined data plane(s) and should connect to only predefined data sets.
-- Currently, Fybrik assumes co-location of client workloads with data plane entry point modules.
-Future implementations might support deployment workloads on different clusters or run them out of Kubernetes as a standalone applications.
+- Currently, Fybrik assumes co-location of client workloads with data plane entry point modules in the same cluster.
+Future implementations might support deployment of workloads on different clusters or run them out of Kubernetes as standalone applications.
   - We check the co-location of a Fybrik module and a relevant workload in the same cluster as a specific use case.
-- We should allow workload client connections isolation based on IP addresses.
-It can be useful if a workload is not co-locate with a Fybrik data plane.
+- We should allow workload-client isolation based on IP addresses.
+It can be useful if a workload is not co-located with a Fybrik data plane in the same cluster

 ## Network Policies